lupyuen/lupyuen.github.io/src/debug.md

 fn main() -> ! {
 ```

-This means that the Rust Function `main` will be called when the firmware starts, after initialising the registers and RAM. ([More details](https://github.com/rust-embedded/riscv-rt/blob/master/asm.S))
+This means that our Rust Function `main` will be called when the firmware starts, after initialising the registers and RAM. ([More details](https://github.com/rust-embedded/riscv-rt/blob/master/asm.S))

-(The return type `-> !` means that the function will loop forever, never returniung)
+(The return type "`-> !`" means that the function will loop forever, never returniung)

 ## Fetch the Peripheral Registers

 Our BL602 Microcontroller supports multiple Peripheral Functions: Timer, UART, I2C, SPI, PWM, ...

-Here's how we fetch the Peripheral Registers that will control the Peripheral Functions...
+Here's how we fetch the Peripheral Registers that control the Peripheral Functions...

 ```
 let dp = pac::Peripherals::take().unwrap();